reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 Returns a `memoized <memoization>`_ value.
 By passing a constructor function accepting no arguments and an array of dependencies for that constructor, the ``use_callback`` hook will return the value computed by the constructor.
-The ``memoized_value`` will only be recomputed when a value in the array of depdencies changes.
+The ``memoized_value`` will only be recomputed when a value in the array of dependencies changes.
 This optimizes performance because you don't need to ``compute_something_expensive`` on every render.

-If the array of depdencies is ``None`` then the constructor will be called on every render.
+If the array of dependencies is ``None`` then the constructor will be called on every render.

 Unlike ``use_effect`` the constructor function is called during each render (instead of